Larry the Cable Guy: 'Hillary will be the end of the country'

 - Larry the Cable Guy might vote for Donald Trump or Gary Johnson

 - "It's like nobody's civil.
-Every since social media came along, everybody's a jerk," he added
+Ever since social media came along, everybody's a jerk," he added

 (CNN)Larry the Cable Guy said that while he is still on the fence about who he is voting for in November, he thinks Hillary Clinton "will be the end of the country."